Dachau camp trial: Execution of the sentences

 Following the delivery of the judgment, the convicted individuals were transferred to various penitentiaries, principally the war crimes prison in Landsberg.
-Of the 36 death sentences pronounced, 28 were executed by hanging on 28 and 29 May 1946 in Landsberg.
+Of the 36 death sentences pronounced, 28 were executed by hanging on 28 and 29 May 1946 at Landsberg Prison.
 The executions took place in camera.

 Prison sentences were successively reduced during review proceedings or as a result of clemency petitions.
 By the mid-1950s, all prisoners convicted in the Dachau camp trial were released on the basis of good conduct, amnesty or on health grounds.

 Evaluations and effects

 The sentences in the Dachau camp trial were harsh when compared to subsequent concentration camp trials.
 The main reasons for this were that the trial was held in the immediate aftermath of the war and the fact that the judges of the military tribunal were still able to gain a comprehensive picture of the catastrophic conditions after the liberation of the Dachau concentration camp in the immediate aftermath of its liberation.
 In the later Dachau concentration camp trials, the responsible judges could no longer draw on this experience, which played an important role in determining the outcomes of the Dachau camp trial.
-In the course of the Cold War – in which the Western Allies sought an alliance with West Germany – retrials led to the successive mitigation of the sentences and thus also the early release of the prisoners from Landsberg began.
+In the course of the Cold War – in which the Western Allies sought an alliance with West Germany – retrials led to the successive mitigation of the sentences and thus also the early release of the prisoners from Landsberg Prison began.